databio/example-projects/rna-seq/README.md

 looper run GSE107655_config.yaml --sp sra_convert --lump 10
 ```

-After taking a break while `sra_convert` runs, we will start the `rnaKallisto` pipeline.

 ## 2. Updating the Project Config file

 All details about PEP project config files can be found at the [PEP documentation](https://pepkit.github.io/docs/home).

 In the sample annotation sheet file, the entries in the `protocol` column have to be changed to the correct RNA sequencing protocol, which is `rnaKallisto` for this example.
+You can do a find-replace for `cDNA` in your favorite text editor.

 Now we will specify the pipeline arguments for `rnaKallisto` in the project config file.
 First, add the location of the `rnapipe` pipeline interface under the `metadata` section:
 ```
 pipeline_interfaces: /path/to/rnapipe/pipeline_interface.yaml
 ```

-Then add this right after the `implied_columns` section.
+Then add this right after the `implied_columns` section, keeping the tabulation.
 ```
   read_type:
     "single":